gaelyk/gradle-gaelyk-plugin/README.md

  _Example:_ `gradle gaelykUninstallPlugin -Pplugin=http://cloud.github.com/downloads/bmuschko/gaelyk-jsonlib-plugin/gaelyk-jsonlib-plugin-0.2.zip`
 uninstalls the [JSON plugin](https://github.com/bmuschko/gaelyk-jsonlib-plugin). `gradle gaelykUninstallPlugin -Pplugin=gaelyk-jsonlib-plugin-0.2` would do the same work.
 * `gaelykListInstalledPlugins`: Shows plugins that have been installed by the `gaelykInstallPlugin` task.
 * `gaelykPrecompileGroovlet`: Precompiles Groovlets to minimize startup costs.
-If your scripts reside in any subfolder don't forget to declare script's `package` correspondingly.
+If your scripts reside in any subfolder don't forget to declare the script's `package` correspondingly.
 * `gaelykPrecompileTemplate`: Precompiles Groovy templates to minimize startup costs.
 ## Task Rules